MileHacker Logo

 Visa Required Process

 If your country is not on the visa exemption list, you are required to apply for a temporary visitor visa.
-This application happens at a Japanese embassy or consulate in your home country country before you travel.
+This application happens at a Japanese embassy or consulate in your home country country prior to your trip.
 Processing times vary, so plan to submit your application early.

 Application Steps